In brief – Section 459E statutory demand and insolvency

-Under section 459C of the Corporations Act, a company is presumed to be insolvent if in the three months after the day on which a winding up application is made for the winding up of the company, one of a number of events occurred.
+Under Section 459C of the Corporations Act, a company is presumed to be insolvent if during or after the three months preceding the day on which an application is made for the winding up of the company, one of a number of events occurred.
 This includes, most commonly, failure to comply with a Section 459E statutory demand which a creditor has served on the company.

 Most common reason for company liquidation is insolvency

 Just as an individual can be bankrupted, so a corporation can be wound up and brought to a commercial end.
-Whereas an individual continues to live and breathe through and after bankruptcy and their debt position is largely wiped clean, a company is ultimately brought to a commercial conclusion by a wind-up application.
+Whereas an individual continues to live and breathe through and after bankruptcy and the slate is wiped clean, a company is brought to a commercial conclusion by a wind-up application.

 The most common basis for placing a company into liquidation is insolvency.

-The test of whether or not a company is insolvent under section 95A of the Corporations Act is whether or not the company is able to pay its debts as and when they become due and payable.
+The test of whether or not a company is insolvent as applied under Section 95A of the Corporations Act is whether or not the company is able to pay its debts as and when they become due and payable.

 Legislative changes only serve to increase statutory demand litigation

-In an attempt to deal with the abundance of litigation in this area, the legislature introduced significant amendments in the mid-1990s to make the requirements for the statutory demand less presumptive to be effective.
+In an attempt to deal with the abundance of litigation, the legislature introduced significant amendments in the mid-1990s.

 In Scolaro's Concrete Constructions Pty Limited v Schiavello Commercial Interiors (Vic) Pty Limited, the Full Federal Court said about those amendments that:

-However, the amendments have not reduced the amount of litigation for statutory demands.
-In fact, there seems to be more litigation.
+As it turns out, the amendments have certainly have not reduced the amount of litigation in respect of statutory demands.
+In fact there seems to be more litigation.
 The result is at odds with the intention of the legislature.

 Characteristics of a valid statutory demand

-Demands can only be sent by creditors who have a debt which is due and payable (section 459E(1)(a)).
+Valid demands can only be sent by creditors who have a debt, which is due and payable1.
 The debt cannot be contingent or prospective.
-A creditor must be able to put a dollar value on it.
-The debt or debts claimed in the statutory demand must total at least the statutory minimum (section 459E(1)), which is presently $2,000.00 ( section 9).
+You have to be able to put a dollar value on it.
+The debt or debts claimed in the statutory demand must total at least the statutory minimum2, which is presently $2,000.003.

-If the creditor is a company, the statutory demand should, for best practice purposes, be given under the common seal.
+If the creditor is a company, the statutory demand should be given under the common seal.

-Because a creditor can gain the benefit of a presumption of insolvency if the statutory demand is not complied with, the creditor should ensure that any demand is expressed in clear, correct and unambiguous terms.
-(See Topfelt Pty Limited v State Bank of New South Wales Limited FCA 589; (1993) 12 ACSR 381 (1993) 120 ALR 155 (1993) 47 FCR 226, 7 December 1993.)
+Because a creditor can gain the benefit of a presumption of insolvency if the statutory demand is not complied with, the creditor should ensure that any demand is expressed in clear, correct and unambiguous terms5.

 Amount and nature of the debt being claimed

-Failure to specify the nature of the debt is a defect in the statutory demand, but it may not cause substantial injustice requiring a Court to hold the demand to be invalid.
-(See Jarena Pty Limited v Sholl Nicholas Pty Limited FCA 1264.)
+Failure to specify the nature of the debt is a defect in the statutory demand, but it may not cause substantial injustice and require a Court to hold the demand to be invalid6.

 The statutory demand requires the company to pay the debt or secure or compound the amount owed within 21 days of the date of the demand "to the creditor's satisfaction".
 Those words require an objective test.
-It is for the Court to decide whether a creditor acted reasonably if he or she rejected a debtor's proposal.
-(See Commonwealth Bank of Australia v Parform Pty Limited FCA 1445.)
+It is for the Court to decide whether a creditor acted reasonably if he or she rejected a debtor's proposal7.

 Statutory demand must comply substantially with the form

-If important words are omitted from the demand or the affidavit then the Court will see the demand as defective.
-(See Beralt Pty Limited v Joe Battaglia Plastering Pty Limited QSC 202.)
+If important words are omitted from the demand then the Court will see the demand as bad8.

 Unliquidated damages, multiple creditors and multiple proceedings

 A multiple number of creditors are not allowed to serve a single demand on one company – it is a defect which will cause substantial injustice.
 A debtor is entitled to know what is owed to whom and how the debt may be discharged.

 A creditor is not entitled to serve a demand at the same time as proceeding against the debtor company's directors in relation to the same alleged debt.
-That is an abuse of process and a reason for setting aside a demand under section 459J(1)(b).
-(See Perlake Pty Limited v Finance & Mortgage Corp (NSW) Pty Limited 15 ACLC 76.)
+That is an abuse of process and a reason for setting aside a Demand under section 459(1)(b)11.

-If a judgment has not been obtained, there must be an affidavit accompanying the demand.
-The affidavit must verify that the debt is due and payable, and that it complies with the rules laid down for statutory demands as specified in section 459E(3).
-If the demand does not rely on a judgment and it is not accompanied by an affidavit, the demand will be set aside.
-(See Victor Tunevitsch Pty Limited v Farrow Mortgage Services Pty Limited 14 ACSR 565.)
+If a judgment has not been obtained then there must be an affidavit accompanying the demand, verifying that the debt is due and payable and that it complies with the rules laid down for statutory demands12.
+If the demand does not rely on a judgment and it is not accompanied by an affidavit, the demand will be set aside13.

 How a statutory demand is served